Unleashing the Potential of Mamba: Boosting a LiDAR 3D Sparse Detector by Using Cross-Model Knowledge Distillation: Abstract

 \section{Abstract}

-The LiDAR-based 3D object detector that strikes a balance between accuracy and speed is crucial for achieving real-time perception in autonomous driving and robotic navigation systems.
-To enhance the accuracy of point cloud detection, integrating global context for visual understanding improves the point cloud’s ability to grasp overall spatial information.
-However, many existing LiDAR detection models depend on intricate feature transformation and extraction processes, leading to poor real-time performance and high resource consumption, which limits their practical effectiveness.
-In this work, we propose a Faster LiDAR 3D object detection framework, called FASD, which implements heterogeneous model distillation by adaptively uniform cross-model voxel features.
-We aim to distill the transformer's capacity for high-performance sequence modeling into Mamba models with low FLOPs, achieving a significant improvement in accuracy through knowledge transfer.
-Specifically, Dynamic Voxel Group and Adaptive Attention strategies are integrated into the sparse backbone, creating a robust teacher model with scale-adaptive attention for effective global visual context modeling.
-Following feature alignment with the Adapter, we transfer knowledge from the Transformer to the Mamba through latent space feature supervision and span-head distillation, resulting in improved performance and an efficient student model.
-We evaluated the framework on the Waymo and nuScenes datasets, achieving a 4x reduction in resource consumption and a 1-2\% performance improvement over the current SoTA methods.
+The LiDAR 3D object detector that strikes a balance between accuracy and speed is crucial for achieving real-time perception in autonomous driving.
+However, many existing LiDAR detection models depend on complex feature transformations, leading to poor real-time performance and high resource consumption, which limits their practical effectiveness.
+In this work, we propose a \textbf{\underline{F}}aster LiDAR 3D object detector, a framework that \textbf{\underline{A}}daptively aligns \textbf{\underline{S}}parse voxels to enable efficient heterogeneous knowledge \textbf{\underline{D}}istillation, called \textbf{FASD}.
+We aim to distill the Transformer's sequence modeling capability into Mamba models, significantly boosting accuracy through knowledge transfer.
+Specifically, we first design the architecture for cross-model knowledge distillation to impart the global contextual understanding capabilities of the Transformer to Mamba.
+Transformer-based teacher model employ a scale-adaptive attention mechanism to enhance multi-scale fusion.
+In contrast, Mamba-based student model leverages feature alignment through spatial-based adapters, supervised with latent space feature and span-head distillation losses, leading to improved performance and efficiency.
+We evaluated the FASD on the Waymo and nuScenes datasets, achieving a \(\times\)4 reduction in resource consumption and a 1-2\% performance improvement over the baseline, while also delivering significant gains in accuracy and efficiency in real deployment.
+Code and model are publicly available at \href{https://github.com/YuruiAI/FASD}{https://github.com/YuruiAI/FASD}